-I am a marriage & family photographer based in Lancaster, Pennsylvania.
-When I'm not editing your photographs, you can find me gardening with my boys or exploring the local hiking trails.
+Becky is a wedding & family photographer based in Lancaster, Pennsylvania.
+With over 10 years of wedding experience, she has a well established knowledge of the inner workings of a wedding day and a refined and classic style.
+When she is not editing your photographs, you can find her gardening with her boys or exploring the local hiking trails.

 a place for inspiration

 Finn was born on October 9, 2015.
 He was a healthy 7lbs 1oz and 18.25 inches long.

 It’s unclear when labor actually started.
 The last three months of my pregnancy I had terrible Braxton Hicks.
 It was really common for me to have between 5 and 10 an hour depending on how much I was on my feet that day.
 For those of you who may be unsure, Braxton Hicks are contractions that are usually noticeable in the last few months of pregnancy and are typically harmless.
 They do nothing to progress labor and are essentially just your body practicing for the real thing.
 For most women they are just an uncomfortable inconvenience.

 For whatever reason, they made things a bit more complicated for me.
 They started toward the end of my second trimester and were more frequent then my doctor said they would be.
 I was a little worried by them one night in the end of July, so I called the doctor.
 The next thing I knew I was in triage at the hospital being monitored for preterm labor.
 After a long night, I was sent home and told to continue keeping track of them.